 Vision is to Reinstate survivors (women, men and children) of commercial sexual exploitation and those who are at-risk.

-We build and provide hope, by offering job readiness, vocational opportunities, life-skills training, counseling and spiritual development to those seeking freedom to live dignified lives.
+We build and provide hope, by offering skill training, vocational opportunities, life-skills training, counseling and spiritual development to those seeking freedom to live dignified lives.

 Our Mission is to Rehabilitate and Restore Survivors of human Trafficking.